 Lindsay Jones, Owner

-Lindsay’s background in construction and historic preservation has blended over more than a decade of experience into a dedication to the specific repair and restoration of historic buildings and public artwork.
+Lindsay’s background in construction and historic preservation has blended over more than 20 years of experience into a dedication to the specific repair and restoration of historic buildings and public artwork.

 For her undergraduate degrees, she studied both architectural history and construction management at The Ohio State University, and she later earned her MS in historic preservation from the University of Oregon.

 Professionally, she has been lucky enough to be able to work all across the country.
 Her background includes both construction management and hands-on historic conservation roles, with a special focus on introducing subcontractors to historic preservation practices.
-Restoration projects Lindsay has participated in include the Salmagundi Club in New York City, Stanford University’s Cantor Art Museum in Palo Alto, the U.S. Courthouse in Ft.
-Wayne, IN, and Greenlawn Abbey in Columbus, Ohio.
+Restoration projects Lindsay has participated in include the Salmagundi Club in New York City, Stanford University’s Cantor Art Museum in Palo Alto, the U.S. Federal Courthouse in Ft.
+Wayne, IN, and Slocum Hall at Ohio Wesleyan University.